rust-lang/rfcs/text/0000-safer-transmute.md

 ## Codifying Language Layout Guarantees
 Documentation of Rust's layout guarantees for a type are often spread across countless issues, pull requests, RFCs and various official resources.
 It can be very difficult to get a straight answer.
 When transmutation is involved, users must reason about the *combined* layout properties of the source and destination types.

-This RFC proposes mechanisms that programmers will use to confidently answer such questions—by checking whether the `TransmuteFrom` and `TransmuteInto` traits are implemented, or (equivalently) by checking whether the `can_transmute` predicate (a `const fn`) is satisfied.
+This RFC proposes mechanisms that programmers will use to confidently answer such questions—by checking whether the `TransmuteFrom` and `TransmuteInto` traits are implemented.

 ## Expressing Library Layout Guarantees
 There is no canonical way for crate authors to declare the SemVer layout guarantees of their types.
 Crate authors currently must state their layout guarantees using prose in their documentation.
 In contrast to structural stability (e.g., the declared visibility of fields), layout stability is expressed extra-linguistically.